jae-jae/g-search-mcp/README.md

 **Example usage**:
 ```
-Use the g_search tool to search for "machine learning" and "artificial intelligence" on Google
+Use the search tool to search for "machine learning" and "artificial intelligence" on Google
 ```

 **Example response**: